 Use of Microsoft FrontPage to create web pages and web sites for publishing on the Internet.
+One lecture; Three lab.

 CSA144.
 Creating Web Pages Using Dreamweaver (2).

 Create website using Dreamweaver software.
 Emphasis on creating, publishing to the web and maintaining website.